We hope that you’ve found the Professional’s Guide to Voice Acting to be a useful resource.

 - Some elements to put in your business plan include a market overview, a list of your voice over services, your work experience, your vocal qualities, and a summary of your financial plans and goals.

-- Mistakes that are commonly made when composing business plans include drawing on antiquated information, biting off more than one can chew, and using inaccurate financial data.
+- Mistakes that are commonly made when composing business plans include drawing on antiquated information, biting off more than one can chew, and using inaccurate financial data, failing to recognize your weaknesses, and not knowing your target market.

 - A vast number of voice talent now record auditions from home in rooms they’ve built or repurposed as DIY recording studios.